Humancannonball/semester6/microcontrollers/labs/README.md

 ### Lab 9: Examining WD timer and sleep modes
 Understand watchdog timers and power management with sleep modes.
 Learn how to create more power-efficient Arduino applications.

-### Lab 10: Controller chip SSD1306
+### Lab 10: I2C bus and EEPROM 24C04
-Learn to use the SSD1306 OLED display controller to show text and graphics.
-Explore different drawing functions and create simple animations with shapes and text.
+Learn to use I2C bus and write data to EEPROM 24C04.

 ### Lab 11: WS2812B Digital LED
 Work with addressable RGB LEDs and understand their communication protocol.
 Create color patterns, analyze the timing characteristics, and learn about power requirements for LED arrays.